 Curriculum

-The intent behind our curriculum is to give children a real purpose for coming to school and having the desire to learn.
-We want to equip children in our school with futureproof skills and real life learning, so that they are ready for the challenges ahead.
-Our Curriculum is values based, enabling children to reflect their understanding through real life actions.
+At Parkdale we are passionate about our Curriculum; designed to give children a real purpose for coming to school, developing a life long love for learning, and a belief in their capacity to make a difference in their world.
+We want to equip children in our school with sustainable skills, strong foundational knowledge and real-life experiences.
+Our Curriculum is values based, with key knowledge highlighted and examined through the lenses of sustainability, social justice and equality, this enables children to reflect their understanding through real life actions.
 For example, writing persuasive leaflets to be displayed in the local library, making products out of recyclable materials that can be sold at a market, organising events within the local community.
-We are all excited by this curriculum as it gives children the opportunity to really express themselves.
+We are all excited by this curriculum as it gives children the opportunity to express themselves and apply their learning through social action.
 Furthermore, we are determined to ensure, through progression, that this knowledge is retained and applied year on year – throughout Parkdale and beyond.

 Environment & Sustainability

-The key drivers for this theme are: Environmental Responsibility; Sustainable Living; Positive Action; along with 2014 National Curriculum-based Geography skills and knowledge
+The key drivers for this lens are: Environmental Responsibility; Sustainable Living; Positive Action.

 Equality, Diversity & Identity

-The key drivers for this theme are: Respect, Equality and Diversity; Sense of Identity and Belonging; Building Cultural Capital; along with 2014 national Curriulum-based Hstory and Geography skills and knowledge.
+The key drivers for this lens are: Respect, Equality and Diversity; Sense of Identity and Belonging; Building Cultural Capital.

 Peace & Social Justice

-The key drivers for this theme are: Understanding War and Conflict; Valuing Peace; Social Responsibility; Empathy and Understanding; Fairness and Equality; along with 2014 National Curriculum-based History skills and knowledge
+The key drivers for this lens are: Understanding War and Conflict; Valuing Peace; Social Responsibility; Empathy and Understanding; Fairness and Equality.